Home

 Skip the details and go to the Soy versus Whey Protein Conclusions!

 While both types of protein present general health benefits, we want the protein that gives us the largest dose of usable muscle building protein and essential amino acids.
-This will help increase a maintain lean muscle mass, which will also aid fat buring.
+This will help increase a maintain lean muscle mass, which will also aid fat burning.

 As you know, we are looking for hard facts and data to make decisions about our bodies.
 Therefore, without further delay, the facts about soy versus whey protein.